-One straight up sign of inexperience and lack of expertise is if every website they produce looks exactly the same.
-Using one template multiple times over demonstrates poor understanding of web development and an unwillingness to adopt current trends.
-Bear in mind that website design and code is always changing and if they can’t keep up, your new website will soon look old.
+One straight-up sign of inexperience and lack of expertise is if every website they produce looks exactly the same.
+Using one template multiple times over demonstrates a poor understanding of web development and an unwillingness to adopt current trends.
+Bear in mind that website design and code are always changing and if they can’t keep up, your new website will soon look old.

 2. Are There Any Hidden Costs?

 Any website developer worth their salt will clearly lay out their costs, ensuring no hidden charges pop up to surprise you down the line.
-Have a conversation about maintenance plans, hosting and monthly charges, ensuring you fully understand their offer before you make a decision.
+Have a conversation about maintenance plans, hosting and monthly charges, ensuring you fully understand their offer before choosing a website developer.